TechRetreat/2015/mentors/LEARNATHON_PLAN.md

-## Sample Bot
-### TryRuby 'Hello World'
+## TryRuby 'Hello World'
 // Daniel

 (http://tryruby.org/levels/1/challenges/0)

 Before we begin, we'll go over some of the basics of ruby.
-You can try this at tryruby.org
+You can follow along at tryruby.org

 In ruby, we print to console using `puts`.
 Like most languages, any text you want to use must be in quotations
 ```ruby